Search for your favorite games...

 Very good for a mouse-based rhythm game--but I prefer stomping on DDR pads a whole lot more!
 The music doesn't seem to fit, either--shouldn't it sound more like scratching records than synthesizers?
 Still, very innovative use of the mouse, a controller that really isn't meant for rhythm games.

 Nice game.
 People don't "loose" races, though (they "lose" them) and the "you've been playing for five minutes so I need to advertise another website in the middle of the race!" menu has GOT to go.)
+Also two more words that would make this totally awesome: Online multiplayer.

 Good start.
 It needs to be easier to get the puffball to move from side to side--it can be very difficult to get the puffball away from a wall.
 Also, the combo gauge should be easier to read--the size difference isn't enough to tell at a quick glance what the next target is.